Mission and Goals

 Counseling Psychology Master's Program Mission and Goals Statement

 The master's degree program in counseling psychology provides systematic training within a practitioner-scientist model to prepare students for professional mental health practice in a wide range of settings.
 The program is grounded in feminist multicultural philosophy and pedagogy.
 The program has a particular focus on developing clinicians with a strong understanding of individuals within their gendered and socio-cultural contexts.
-Particular attention is paid to human sexuality and family psychology.
 Graduates of the program are expected to be conversant with and competent in the diversity-sensitive applications of individual, systemic/family and integrative theories.
-Program graduates enter the marketplace with a degree that is exceptionally flexible, allowing them to pursue state level credentials as Psychological Associates (PA), Licensed Professional Counselors (LPC) and/or Licensed Marriage and Family Therapists (LMFT; some additional coursework required).
+Program graduates enter the marketplace with a degree that is exceptionally flexible, allowing them to pursue state level credentials as Psychological Associates (PA), Licensed Professional Counselors (LPC).

 Statement on Disclosure of Personal Information